 The positive opportunities as a result of CAT have been given fresh impetus by the devolution agenda.
 However, there continues to be a need to inform and encourage councils to work with local people, Parish and Town Councils and other stakeholders to ensure that the role that CAT can play in building resilient communities and thriving neighbourhoods is maximised.

 In order to help councils to be clear about the set up and ongoing resources required to get the process right, this guide reiterates the critical success factors that underpin CAT.
 There also advice on the risks and mitigating actions that should be considered, and a step-by-step approach to developing a fit for purpose CAT policy to help inform council decision making.

-Therefore, whether your council is new to CAT and you are seeking to make the case for its strategic adoption, or you are looking to scale up and embed this approach across departments, this guide aims to help officers and members better understand how CAT can help support your council's priorities.
+Therefore, whether your council is new to CAT and you are seeking to make the case for its strategic adoption or you are looking to scale up, this guide aims to help officers and members better understand how CAT can help support your council's priorities.

 Just Act helps anyone involved with a community project to find information.
 The 10 Steps go through the key stages of running a project and the Knowledge Bank has information for different types of projects. - See more at: http://www.justact.org.uk/#sthash.UNOvk3ma.dpuf

 There is a good case study arising from a study of 120 community buildings in Oxfordshire called Managing energy use in community buildings, more information here http://www.justact.org.uk/wp-content/uploads/2012/05/ENRICH-Guide-FINAL.pdf

 The Department for Levelling Up, Housing and Communities (DLUHC formerly MHCLG) is providing over £45 million of support to groups developing neighbourhood plans and neighbourhood development orders between 2018-2023.
 The government has said it is highly likely that it will extend the funding after March 2023.

 There are two main types of support that groups can apply for: